Neurodiversity-Affirming Co-Thinking Sessions: Supporting Growth, Inclusion & Authenticity at Work (including Access to Work)

 Honouring Intersectional Experiences – Explore your neurodivergence within the context of your full identity.

-Bringing together knowledge around communication and sensory processing, I co-create coaching to help you feel empowered, supported, and more at home in your workplace.
+Bringing together knowledge around communication and sensory processing, We co-create the sessions to help you feel empowered, supported, and more at home in your workplace.
 Whether overcoming specific challenges or building confidence, coaching offers a personalised and affirming path forward.

-1-1 Coaching for Managers, Leaders & HR Professionals
+1-1 Co-Thinking Sessions for Managers, Leaders & HR Professionals

-1:1 coaching for managers, leaders and HR professionals is designed to help you create a neurodiversity-affirming workplace by equipping you with the knowledge, tools, and strategies to support neurodivergent employees effectively.
-Coaching offers a collaborative space to foster lasting cultural change.
+1:1 co-thinking sessions for managers, leaders and HR professionals are designed to help you create a neurodiversity-affirming workplace by equipping you with the knowledge, tools, and strategies to support neurodivergent employees effectively.
+Co-thinking sessions offer a collaborative space to foster lasting cultural change.

 Our Focus: